prateekkalra/prism-algolia/TECHNICAL_AND_BUSINESS_DOCUMENTATION.md

 - Tool execution logging
 ```

-**Business Value**: Ensures system reliability and transparency, building user confidence in the AI tools and enabling quick troubleshooting.
+**Personal Value**: Ensures system reliability and transparency, building your confidence in the AI tools and providing visibility into how your content is being processed.

 ### Backend Components